Don’t underestimate the power of coffee when it comes to triathlon/ironman training and racing.

 Most of us link coffee with caffeine and the buzz and lift it gives us as we make our way through our busy lives.
 Indeed it seem that coffee drinkers have more energy on a more regular basis than those who abstain.

 It has also been found that coffee may contain beneficial antioxidants that help fight off the free radicals that invade our bodies on a daily basis.

 In the 20-year study it was found there was a lower incidence of heart disease in those involved in the study when compared with national averages.

 My personal take on it is to enjoy a cup or two(or maybe 3)of your favorite coffee per day, and not go over-board.
 I’m sure like with most things in life that offers any semblance of enjoyment, moderation is the key.

-I don’t always take scientific studies as gospel and personally prefer to see different nutrition options in actual practice.
+I don’t allows take scientific studies as gospel and personally prefer to see different nutrition options in actual practice.